-When the Card Manager applet is selected the following commands are available:
+When the Card Manager applet is selected the following commands are available :

-Interface Service Description DELETE - APDU This APDU is used to delete a uniquely identifiable object such as an Executable Load File, an application, optionally an Executable Load File and its related Applications.
-I EXTERNAL AUTHENTICATE - APDU This APDU command is used by the card to authenticate the host and to determine the level security required for all subsequent commands.
-A previous and successful execution of INITIALIZE UPDATE command is necessary prior to processing this command.
-GET DATA - APDU This APDU command is used to retrieve a single data object.
-GET STATUS - APDU This APDU command is used to retrieve the Card Manager, load file (package), and applicatilitie cycle data specific to the GP specification.
-INITIALIZE UPDATE - APDU tion This APDU command initiates the setting up of a secure channel.
-The card generates session keys and exchanges data with the host. the INSTALL - APDU This APDU command informs the card of the various steps required to load, install and make applet selectable within the card. e an LOAD - APDU One or more LOAD commands are used to load the bytecode of the load file (package) defined the previously issued INSTALL command to the card. d in MANAGE CHANNEL - APDU This command is used to open and close supplementary logical channels.
-PUT DATA - APDU This APDU command is used to set the value of the various data elements utilized and manager by the Card Manager (deprecated OP command) ged PUT KEY - APDU This APDU is used to: Replace a single or multiple keys within an existing key set version; Replace an existing key set version with a new key version; Add a new key set version containing a single or multiple keys Key value is encrypted.
-Zeroize keys of a key set: overwrite an existing key with random values.
-SELECT - APDU This APDU command is used for selecting an application.
-SET STATUS - APDU This APDU command is used to change the state of the Card Manager (ISD) or to change the cycle state of an application.
-For instance, the command can be used to set the card Manager (ISD) to "TERMINATED" si (with P1=80h, P2=FF).
-When this state is reached, no application can be selected - neither nor PIV - and the P-RNG elements are zeroized automatically. tate
+Interface Service Description DELETE - A PDU This APDU is used to delete a uniquely identifiable object such as an Executable Load File, an application, optionally an Executable Load File and its related Applications.
+EXTERNAL A AUTHENTICATE - APDU This APDU command is used by the card to authenticate the host and to determine the level of security required for all subsequent commands.
+A previous and successful execution of the INITIALIZE UPDATE command is necessary prior to processing this command.
+GET DATA - This APDU command is used to retrieve a single data object.
+GET STATUS This APDU command is used to retrieve the Card Manager, load file (package), and application life cycle data specific to the GP specification.
+UPDATE - APDU This ADDU command initiates the setting up of a secure channel.
+The cord generates the This APDU command initiates the setting up of a secure channel.
+The card generates the session keys and exchanges data with the host.
+INSTALL - / INSTALL - / This APDU command informs the card of the various steps required to load, install and make an applet selectable within the card.
+LOAD - APD One or more LOAD commands are used to load the bytecode of the load file (package) defined in the previously issued INSTALL command to the card.
+MANAGE CH IANNEL - APDU This command is used to open and close supplementary logical channels.
+PUT DATA - APDU This APDU command is used to set the value of the various data elements utilized and managed by the Card Manager (deprecated OP command) PUT KEY - A This APDU is used to: Replace a single or multiple keys within an existing key set version.
+Deplace on evicting how estimation with a new low version.
+Replace an existing key set version with a new key version.
+Add a new key set version containing a single or multiple keys.
+Add a new key set version containing a single or multiple keys Key value is encrypted.
+4. Zeroize keys of a key set: overwrite an existing key with random values.
+SELECT - A This APDU command is used for selecting an application.
+SET STATUS This APDU command is used to change the state of the Card Manager (ISD) or to change the life cycle state of an application.
+For instance, the command can be used to set the card Manager (ISD) to "TERMINATED" state (with P1=80h, P2=FF).
+When this state is reached, no application can be selected - neither ISD nor PIV - and the P-RNG elements are zeroized automatically.
+STORE DAT A - APDU This APDU command is used to transfer data to an application or the security domain (card manager) processing the command.